(Redirected from Guilds)

 Creating a guild

 The guild is intended as the major social grouping for the League; a network of skilled and ambitious people who have bound their fortunes together for mutual gain.
 Smaller guilds typically specialise in order to take advantage of a niche while larger ones tend to be extremely diverse, but these patterns are far from set in stone.
-A free company, for instance, is a type of guild who specialises in mercenary work and tends to have few fixed assets as a result.
+A free company, for instance, is a type of guild that specialises in mercenary work and tends to have few fixed assets as a result.

 It may be a good idea to consider whether you want to have a group charter when creating a guild, and how vigorously you expect the members to adhere to it.
 Having a charter will serve as a good advertisement to new potential players who might wish to join.
 You should consider carefully what your group will enjoy playing and try not to put in place rules that will be hard to enforce or lead to constant internal friction.
 Nebulously virtuous principles and grandiose goals that will encourage the guild to strive will probably serve you best unless you have a group dedicated to a real hardcore concept.